Caterers plastic-free guide

 AVOID/REUSE

-These can be eliminated by utilising reusable trays or breadboards.
+Use reusable trays or breadboards.
 Look for options that store flat or stack well.
 For ease and to save double handling and extra wash-up, containers that the items are transported in could also serve as serving items.
-These can be returned to you (the caterer) after the event.
+These can be returned to you after the event.

 SWITCH